EXCLUSIVE-HSBC targets net zero emissions by 2050, earmarks $1 trln green financing

 Critics have said HSBC lagged peers in responding to the climate challenge and risked losing out to rivals such as BNP Paribas BNPP.PA that are ahead on setting carbon reduction targets.

-This week, Wall Street heavyweight JPMorgan JPM.N became the latest bank to expand investment in clean energy and work towards net zero emissions by 2050, in line with the Paris climate pact.
+This week, Wall Street heavyweight JPMorgan JPM.N became the latest bank to expand investment in clean energy and work towards net zero emissions by 2050, in line with the 2015 Paris Agreement on climate.

 With many Asian clients directly connected to or reliant on the coal sector - from which emissions are a leading contributor to global warming - HSBC is in a relatively tougher position.